wellcomecollection/platform/docs/rfcs/archival_storage_service.md

 #### Storage Manifest

-The storage manifest is intended to provide a pointer to the stored accession, the location of any derivitaves and enough other metadata to provide a consumer with a comprehensive view of the contents of the accession.
+The storage manifest provides a pointer to the stored accession, the location of any derivatives and enough other metadata to provide a consumer with a comprehensive view of the contents of the accession.

 ```json
 {